 Jan Tinbergen (1903-1994) was a renowned Dutch economist who gained popularity for the development of econometric models through the application of a combination of mathematics and statistics to economic theory.

-- He was the first “Nobel Memorial Prize in Economic Sciences” winner in 1969, sharing the award with Ragnar Fisch.
+He was the first “Nobel Memorial Prize in Economic Sciences” winner in 1969, sharing the award with Ragnar Frisch.

 Jan Tinbergen’s Early Life